 In addition, the YouTube app is delivered through the Google Play Store, which means that updates to the API service are not dependent on carrier or OEM system image updates.
 Generally, devices running Android 2.2 (Froyo) or later that have the Google Play Store app installed will receive updates within a few days.
 As a result, your application can use the YouTube Android Player API and reach most devices in the Android ecosystem.

 Note: Users need to run version 4.2.16 of the mobile YouTube app (or higher) to use the API.

 The following documents will help you to set up your development environment and use the YouTube Android Player API:

 The download page provides a link to download the API client library and JavaDocs.

-The instructions for registering your application explain how to register your app in the Google APIs console and to obtain an Android API key, which you will need to use the API.
+The instructions for registering your application explain how to register your app in the Google Developers Console and to obtain an Android API key, which you will need to use the API.

 The setup instructions explain how to set up an API project using either Eclipse or IntelliJ.

 The sample applications overview describes the sample applications included in the API download.